 Not willing to compromise on our ethical and transparent ethos, owning our own atelier has been a long term ambition.
 In early 2020, despite all the challenges facing the fashion industry, we achieved that dream.

 And with that, the next stage in our journey has just begun.

 With an ongoing commitment to celebrating diversity, inclusion & equality across Deadly Ponies, we are currently working towards a framework to incorporate, with a particular focus on ensuring the full scope of diversity and inclusion is considered.

 For us, equality is central to what we do.
 We believe that every person deserves the right to equal opportunities, safe and healthy working conditions, and at the minimum the right to earn a living wage.
-We proudly pay all of our employees across every function of Deadly Ponies a living wage and are currently working towards accreditation by December 2020.
+We proudly pay all of our employees across every function of Deadly Ponies a fair wage and are currently working towards achieving Living Wage accreditation by April 2021.

 Family is a core value that we have built Deadly Ponies on from the very beginning, considering our responsibility across three key pillars; People, Planet and Prosperity.
 People being the first for a reason.
 In support of this, we have challenged ourselves to do more to for diversity and inclusion across our company, beyond the strength that already exists for gender representation and LGBTQI+.

 We also pledge to form a partnership with community organisations that share our personal commitment to supporting queer, gender diverse, takatāpui & intersex youth; and their friends, whānau and wider communities, in order to ensure that New Zealand is a place where all young people can thrive.

 Deadly Ponies have always worked closely with the local arts community - particularly female-identifying and LGBTQI+ creatives, but want to use our platform to ensure diverse creatives are seen and heard too.
 We will be sharing work on a regular basis as part of our inspiration, along with commissioning and working alongside diverse creatives throughout our collections, store designs, and creative content.